rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 Data are stored in tables most of the times.
 This data is called **tidy** if:

-* each row is an observation
+* Each row is an observation
-* each column is a variable
+* Each column is a variable
-* each cell is a value
+* Each cell is a value

 So for the Titanic-dataset each row is representing a person on the ship.
 Each column is representing a variable (like age or gender).
 And each cell is representing a value (like gender of a specific person is "Male")